CSC 151: INTRODUCTION TO COMPUTING USING PACKAGES (F, S)

 3 credits/ Powers

-This course provides a survey of computers and computer systems; problem-solving and computer applications for science and mathematics, including data analysis and regression introduction to a PC-based Graphical User Interface/ windowed operating system; word processing; design and use of electronic spreadsheets; presentation software; Internet use including electronic mail and the World Wide Web.
-Credit will be given for only one of CSC 151, CSC 152, CSC 153 and CSC 155.
+This course provides a survey of computers and computer systems as well as problem-solving and computer applications for science and mathematics, including data analysis and regression.
+It includes an introduction to a PC-based Graphical User Interface/ windowed operating system and covers word processing, design and use of electronic spreadsheets, and presentation software.
+Internet use includes electronic mail and the World Wide Web.
+Credit will be given for only one of CSC 151, 152, 153, 154, and 155.

 CSC 153: THE DIGITAL PERSON (F, S)